-Ghazi al-Yawar (Iraqis Party) Yawar has cooperated with the U.S. since the invasion, serving as President in the Allawi government and deputy president in the post-January 2005 government.
+Ghazi al-Yawar (Iraqis Party) Yawar has cooperated with the U.S. since the invasion.
+Served as President in the Allawi government and deputy president in the post-January 2005 government, but he is not in the post-2005 permanent government.
 Iraqi Concord Front (Tariq al-Hashimi and Adnan al-Dulaymi) The Front is led by Iraqi Islamic Party (IIP), headed by Tariq al-Hashimi.
 IIP withdrew from the in January 2005 election but led this Sunni coalition to compete in December 2005 elections.
 Critical of but accepts U.S. presence.
-Includes Iraqi General People's Council of Adnan al-Dulaymi and the Sunni Endowment.
+Includes Iraqi General People's Council of Adnan al-Dulaymi, and the Sunni Endowment.
 The Front holds 44 seats in new parliament.
-Hashimi named a deputy president on April 22.
+Hashimi a deputy president.
 Iraqi Front for National Dialogue (Saleh al-Mutlak) Mutlak, an ex-Baathist, was chief negotiator for Sunnis on the new constitution, but was dissatisfied with the outcome and now advocates major revisions to the new constitution.
 Holds 11 seats in the new parliament.
-Council Speaker Mashadani is a senior member.
-Muslim Scholars Association (MSA, Harith al-Dhari and Abd al-Salam al-Qubaysi) Hardline Sunni Islamist, has boycotted all post-Saddam elections.
+Parliament Speaker Mahmoud Mashadani, a hardliner, is a senior member; in July 2006, he called the U.S. invasion "the work of butchers."
+Muslim Scholars Association (MSA, Harith al-Dhari and Abd al-Salam al- Qubaysi) Hardline Sunni Islamist group, has boycotted all post-Saddam elections.
 Believed to have ties to and influence over insurgent factions.
 Wants timetable for U.S. withdrawal from Iraq.
-Iraqi Insurgents Numerous factions and no unified leadership, although a multi-group "Mujahedin Shura" was formed in early 2006, led by an Iraqi (Abdullah Rashid al-Baghdadi).
+Iraqi Insurgents Numerous factions and no unified leadership, although an eight group "Mujahedin Shura" was formed in early 2006, led by an Iraqi (Abdullah Rashid al-Baghdadi).
 Some groups led by ex-Saddam regime leaders, others by Islamic extremists.
-Major factions outside mujahedin shura include Islamic Army of Iraq, Muhammad's Army, and the 1920 Revolution Brigades.
+Major factions include Islamic Army of Iraq, Muhammad's Army, and the 1920 Revolution Brigades.
 Foreign Fighters/ Zarqawi Faction Estimated 3,000 in Iraq.
 Have been led by Abu Musab al-Zarqawi, a Jordanian national, killed in a U.S. airstrike on June 7, 2006.
-His faction, whose leadership is now unclear, is part of new Mujahedin Shura.
+Succeeded by Abu Hamza al-Muhajir.
+His faction is part of Mujahedin Shura.
 Advocates attacks on Iraqi Shiite civilians to spark civil war.
 Related foreign fighter faction, which includes some Iraqis, is Ansar al-Sunna, but this group is not in the Mujahedin Shura.